wilsonify/wilsonify.github.io/content/recipes/CREAMY HORCHATA68.md

 not, blend in another .5 cup water and stick it in the fridge.
 Serve cold with ice cubes and some

-cinnamon sprinkled on top because you’re fucking fancy like that.
+cinnamon sprinkled on top because you’re  fancy like that.

 ## Modifications
-Brown basmati rice is the best here, but use whatever the fuck kind of brown rice you can find.
+Brown basmati rice is the best here, but use whatever the   kind of brown rice you can find.

  Whatever liquid, syrupy sweetener you got should do.